Purchase the Day Trips Around Rochester book on Amazon

 Maplewood Rose Garden

-Typically, the Lower Fall Gorge Tours begin near the large parking lot.
-Look for the historical markers for Kelsey’s Landing and Casconchiagon.
+Tours of the Lower Falls Gorge begin near the parking lot near the historical markers for Kelsey’s Landing and Casconchiagon.
+Tours are offered periodically and are typically included in Rochester’s Flower City Feeling Good Guided Walks schedule.

 Maplewood Park Cascongiagon Indican Village